 Tips to help you manage the side effects of antidepressants

-If you’re one of the one in eight Americans who take antidepressants, you may be living with the common side effects that these medications can cause, such as:
+If you’re one in eight Americans who take antidepressants, you may be living with the common side effects that these medications can cause, such as:

 - weight gain

 The type of side effects you may experience depends on what medications your doctor prescribes.
 For many people, the side effects become less severe or go away entirely after a short period of taking the medication.
 But some people continue to experience side effects throughout their treatment.
 One study found that 33% of people surveyed stopped taking antidepressants because of the side effects, an unwise decision since stopping antidepressants suddenly can cause a return of your symptoms and withdrawal-like symptoms.